playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

     "packageManager": "yarn@3.5.1"
 }
 ```

+> Replace `your-org` with an NPM organization that your company owns.
+Otherwise, [you're susceptible with various attacks](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) without this org namespace.

 Finally, let's configure `yarn` to install a fresh version of `node_modules` for each of our apps, so that React Native can easily detect our packages without having to configure Metro to find multiple `node_modules`.
 To do that, we'll add [a new line](https://yarnpkg.com/configuration/yarnrc#nmHoistingLimits) to our `.yarnrc.yml` file: